Independent sprinkler system inspections

 An extensive onsite review including:

 An assessment of whether the system coverage is adequate

 A visual inspection of the age and condition of the system

 A review of hazards including inspection of processes and storage arrangements

 A check to see if the pump and tank systems operate as designed

 A check to see if the system is linked to an alarm system that operates when a flow test is conducted

 A check that the system valve sets are secured open and clearly labelled

 A full report with any impact analysis and practical guidance if improvements are needed.

-Competitive prices, the FPA is a not for profit organisation so sets it prices so more companies can access its services.
+Competitive prices - the FPA is a not for profit organisation, so sets its prices so that more companies can access its services.